CosmoLike/cocoa/README.md

 Now, proceed with the standard cocoa installation.

 Once installation is complete, the user must learn how to start, use, and exit the container.
-Below, we answer a few common questions about how to use/manage Docker containers.
+Below, we answer a few common questions about using/managing Docker containers.

 - :interrobang: FAQ: How do users restart the container when they exit?